tinode/chat/docs/API.md

 Peer to peer (P2P) topics represent communication channels between strictly two users.
 The name of the topic is different for each of the two participants.
 Each of them sees the name of the topic as the user ID of the other participant: `usr` followed by base64 URL-encoded ID of the user.
 For example, if two users `usrOj0B3-gSBSs` and `usrIU_LOVwRNsc` start a P2P topic, the first one will see it as `usrIU_LOVwRNsc`, the second as `usrOj0B3-gSBSs`.
 The P2P topic has no owner.

 A P2P topic is created by one user subscribing to topic with the name equal to the ID of the other user.
 For instance, user `usrOj0B3-gSBSs` can establish a P2P topic with user `usrIU_LOVwRNsc` by sending a `{sub topic="usrIU_LOVwRNsc"}`.
-Tinode will respond with a `{ctrl}` packet with the name of the newly created topic as described above.
+MidnightChat will respond with a `{ctrl}` packet with the name of the newly created topic as described above.
 The other user will receive a `{pres}` message on `me` topic with updated access permissions.

 The 'public' parameter of P2P topics is user-dependent.
 For instance a P2P topic between users A and B would show user A's 'public' to user B and vice versa.
 If a user updates 'public', all user's P2P topics will automatically update 'public' too.